 Following extensive redevelopment of Stockton High Street in 2015, the public realm in the areas of Bishop Street / Silver Street (Cultural Quarter) has been upgraded, providing enhanced connections to the Town Centre from the new hotel site and North Shore area.
 Pedestrianisation of Silver Street has enabled an attractive, safe, family-friendly environment benefiting from minimal vehicle movement.
 Opportunities for new outdoor uses such as an events, retail and a cultural offer will create a positive impact on the existing independent businesses in the street and encourage investment in vacant units.

 As part of the Northshore scheme, the Council has developed a new hotel on the Northshore Gateway site.
-The £17 million investment is a new venture for the Council and is expected to open in early 2019.
+The £17 million investment is a new venture for the Council and opened in early 2019.
 As the first commercial venture of this scale for the Council we thought it would be helpful to explain some more about the development.
 Read the Frequently Asked Questions document for more information.

 Billingham town centre has recently benefitted from a multi-million facelift delivered in partnership by Stockton Council and the town centre owners, St. Modwen Properties PLC.